-In restoring this house and trying to find a buyer, Alvey and his associates feel it "should mean something to the community and to Prince the community and to Prince William County.
 Real estate and land development are not new to Alvey who believes Falkland to be a saleable piece of property.
 However, he notes, "We have to find the right type of person to buy and are very flexible at this point."
-Although he would not sell the mansion with less than 52 acres, he would be agreeable to selling it with more or all acres, he would be agreeable to selling it with more or all of the remaining 480 acres.
-While Alvey and his partners expect to make money, he stresses they want to try to do what's right and points to their past track record-Hickory Grove Estates and
+Although he would not sell the mansion with less than 52 acres, he would be agreeable to selling it with more or all to selling it with more or all of the remaining 480 acres.

+While Alvey and his part-ners expect to make money, he stresses they want to try to do what's right and points to their past track record -Hickory Grove Estates and

 Acres and Long Level as examples of their intent.

 Alvey says he anticipates financing difficulty but is "open to working out financing with a qualified buyer."

-ing with a qualified buyer."

-Calling present interest

-rates "exhorbitant", Alvey

-feels the new "flexible mortagage rates will enable

-renegotiation on rate and

-could possibly help."
+Calling present interest rates "exhorbitant", Alvey feels the new "flexible mortgage rates will enable renegotiation on rate and could possibly help."

-He allows that there is a

-"limited amount of financing available" but is "not

-really advertising anything
+He allows that there is a "limited amount of financing available" but is "not really advertising anything with financing."

+Nothing is priced less than

 with financing."

-Nothing is priced less than

-Nothing is priced less than Nothing is priced less than \$25,000 for five acres, stated Alvey.
-Private roads will be supplied and built to county and state standards, but buyers will be responsible for contracting for their own individual wells and septic tanks.
+Nothing is priced less than \$25,000 for five acres, stated Alvey.
+Private roads will be supplied and built to county and state standards, but buyers will be responsible for contracting for their own. for contracting for their own individual wells and septic individual wells and septic tanks.